h1376h/MLCourse/ML_Obsidian_Vault/Lectures/8/Quiz/L8_2_Quiz.md

 | 25       | 0.86        | 0.04    |

 Calculate the 95% confidence interval for each feature count and determine the optimal number of features.
 Use the rule: select the smallest number of features where the upper confidence bound of a larger feature set doesn't exceed the lower confidence bound of the current set.
+7. Design a stopping criterion for feature selection
+8. If adding features has diminishing returns, how do you identify the elbow point?
+9. Compare different cross-validation strategies for feature selection
+10. How do you handle uncertainty in the optimal feature count?

 For a detailed explanation of this question, see [Question 7: Determining the Number of Features to Select](L8_2_7_explanation.md).